-Implements data-aware operations for working with MS Access databases.
+Implements data-aware operations for working with Microsoft Access databases.

-To connect to a specific MS Access database, you can generate a connection string via the static AccessConnectionProvider.GetConnectionString method.
-To open MS Access 2007 databases, use the AccessConnectionProvider.GetConnectionStringACE method.
+To connect to a specific Microsoft Access database, you can generate a connection string via the static AccessConnectionProvider.GetConnectionString method.
+To open Microsoft Access 2007 databases, use the AccessConnectionProvider.GetConnectionStringACE method.

 This connection string will contain information on the provider (AccessConnectionProvider) that will be used to work with the database.
 Supply this connection string to a Session object (for instance, via the Session.ConnectionString or XpoDefault.ConnectionString property).
 When a connection to a database is to be established, the session will create a corresponding connection provider based upon the connection string, and then perform all data-aware operations using this connection provider.